-2010 2011 2012
+2011 2012 2013

-Domestic \$ 20,066 \$ (30,577) \$ (38,674)
+Domestic \$ (30,577) \$ (38,674) \$ (66,470)

-Foreign 29,676 30,039 20,025
+Foreign 30,039 20,025 15,175

-\$ 49,742 \$ (538) \$ (18,649)
+\$ (538) \$ (18,649) \$ (51,295)

-The Company has approximately \$190 million of cumulative undistributed earnings of non-U.S. subsidiaries for which U.S. taxes have not been provided on December 31, 2012.
+The Company has approximately \$220 million of cumulative undistributed earnings of non-U.S. subsidiaries for which U.S. taxes have not been provided on December 31, 2013.
 These earnings are intended to be permanently reinvested outside the U.S. If future events necessitate that these earnings should be repatriated to the U.S., an additional tax expense and related liability may be required.

-The Company uses a recognition threshold and measurement process for recording in the financial statements uncertain tax positions ("UTP") taken or expected to be taken in a tax return.
+The Company uses a recognition threshold and measurement process for recording in the consolidated financial statements uncertain tax positions ("UTP") taken or expected to be taken in a tax return.

-Approximately \$0.6 million of new unrecognized tax positions (UTPs) were recognized in 2012.
-These UTPs are associated with a reserve for equipment depreciation in Hong Kong, withholding tax in Hong Kong and U.S. research and development credits.
-In addition, approximately \$0.2 million of Hong Kong based UTPs and \$0.6 million U.S. UTPs became de-recognized during 2012, primarily due to statute expirations.
-These items were included in the 2012 income tax provision, except for the UTP related to the new acquisition and carryforward credits.
-During 2011, approximately \$1.0 million of the liability for UTP was recognized.
+Approximately \$0.3 million of new unrecognized tax positions (UTPs) were recognized in 2013.
+These UTPs are associated with a reserve for U.S. federal and state research and development credits.
+In addition, approximately \$2.5 million of Hong Kong based UTPs became de-recognized during 2013, primarily due to settlement of tax audits.
+These items were included in the 2013 income tax provision, except for the UTP related to carryforward credits.
+During 2012, approximately \$0.6 million of the liability for UTP was recognized, and approximately \$0.8 million of the liability for UTP was de-recognized.

 Current interest on uncertain income tax liabilities is recognized as interest expense and penalties are recognized in selling, general and administrative expenses in the consolidated statement of operations.
-During 2010, the Company de-recognized \$1.6 million of current year interest expense relating to UTPs.
 During 2011, the Company recognized \$0.2 million of current year interest expense relating to UTPs.
 During 2012, the Company recognized \$27,000 of current year interest expense relating to UTPs.
+During 2013, the Company recognized \$120,000 of current year interest expense relating to UTPs.

-The following table provides further information of UTPs that would affect the effective tax rate, if recognized, as of December 31, 2012 (in millions):
+The following table provides further information of UTPs that would affect the effective tax rate, if recognized, as of December 31, 2013 (in millions):

-Balance, January 1, 2010 \$ 16.8

-Current year additions 1.8

-Current year reduction due to lapse of applicable statute of limitations (13.6)

-Balance, January 1, 2011 5.0
+Balance, January 1, 2011 \$ 5.0

 Current year additions 1.0

 Current year reduction due to lapse of applicable statute of limitations (1.0)

 Balance, January 1, 2012 5.0

 Current year additions 0.6

 Current year reduction due to lapse of applicable statute of limitations (0.8)

+Balance, January 1, 2013 4.8

+Current year additions 0.3

+Current year reduction due to audit settlement (2.5)

-Balance, December 31, 2012 \$ 4.8
+Balance, December 31, 2013 \$ 2.6

-Tax years 2009 through 2011 remain subject to examination in the United States and tax years 2008 through 2011 are still subject to examination in California.
-The tax years 2006 through 2011 are still subject to examination in Hong Kong.
+Tax years 2010 through 2012 remain subject to examination in the United States and tax years 2009 through 2012 are still subject to examination in California.
+The tax years 2007 through 2012 are still subject to examination in Hong Kong.
 In the normal course of business, the Company is audited by federal, state, and foreign tax authorities.
-The U.S. Internal Revenue Service concluded its examination related to the 2009 U.S. federal income tax return in December 2012.
-The Company was under examination by various state jurisdictions during 2012.
+The U.S. Internal Revenue Service is currently examining the Company's 2008 (related to a refund claim), 2010, and 2011 U.S. federal income tax returns.
+The Company was under examination by various state jurisdictions during 2013.
 The ultimate resolution of the state examinations, including matters that may be resolved within the next twelve months, is not yet determinable.